csshark/FormPoison/README.md

 ![running inject scans](scan.png)
 Please make yourself familiar with the possible flags and how do they work.
 Payloads file includes over 35000 payloads, so the user must make good use of the filter.
+To begin:<pre><code>python3 formpoison.py -h #show all the flags in order python3 formation.py targetsite.com
+#optionally perform deeper front-end code scan:
+python3 formpoison targetsite.com --scan
-To begin:<pre><code>python3 formpoison.py -h #show all the flags in order python3 formpoison.py target.com --scan #perform Java-Based code injection points scan python3 formpoison.py target.com/delivery?startQuery=1 --fieldname "Order Title" -s 4 --filter 'iframe, onload, document.cookie' --verbose</pre></code>
+python3 formpoison.py target.com/delivery?startQuery=1 --fieldname "Order Title" -s 4 --filter 'iframe, onload, document.cookie' --verbose</pre></code>
 *The command above is gonna be looking for field named "Order Title" (ensure to get field names from DevTools), delay between requests is set to 4 seconds and script is going to filter the payloads from list to these containing only 'iframe', 'onload', 'document.cookie'.
 Verbose mode is here to visualize results in real time and help with debugging.*